Data Breaches: What Made Them Silent Killers [Updated 2023]

 Common Causes for a Data Breach Incident to take Place

 - Crimeware includes introducing the assorted type of malware or planning social engineering attacks to steal information.
-Some of the most famed and commonly used crimeware that cybercriminals use are:

 - Ransomware involves taking the file of the targeted system/computer captive until the victim pays what is asked to access them.